phouse512/blog/_posts/2017-01-27-go-pointer-receivers-vs-value-receivers.markdown

 If value receivers don't let you modify the struct itself, its intuitive that pointer receivers are the opposite.
-Pointer receivers allow for you to modify the fields of its respective struct.
+Pointer receivers allow for you to modify the fields of their respective structs.
 Let's look at an example.

 ```
 func (r *HttpResponse) updateStatus(new_status int) {